hscells/hscells.github.io/ai-notes/probability-theory.md

 ### Inference Using Full Joint Distribution

 We can also infer through enumeration.
-The probability of a proposition is the sum of probabilitys of the events in which the proposition hold true.
+The probability of a proposition is the sum of probabilities of the events in which the proposition hold true.

 ![http://images.slideplayer.com/13/3936653/slides/slide_31.jpg](images\infer-full-joint-dist.png)